Books by Dr Jonathan Haverkampf

 Is it a substitute for therapy?

-No. The book can support understanding and reflection, but it is not a personal diagnosis, treatment plan, or emergency resource.
+No. Although the book can support understanding and reflection, it is not a personal diagnosis, treatment plan, or emergency resource.

 Who may find it useful?

-Readers who want a structured way to understand anxiety, worry, avoidance, body symptoms, and practical next steps may find it helpful.
+It may help readers who want a structured way to understand anxiety, worry, avoidance, body symptoms, and practical next steps.

 Can I use it with counselling?

 Yes.
-You can bring one exercise, paragraph, or question into therapy or counselling and use it as a starting point for discussion.
+For example, you can bring one exercise, paragraph, or question into therapy or counselling and use it as a starting point for discussion.

 If reading about anxiety makes you more anxious, pause.
-Read less, choose one small exercise, or seek professional support if symptoms are persistent, severe, risky, or interfering with daily life.
+Therefore, read less, choose one small exercise, or seek professional support if symptoms are persistent, severe, risky, or interfering with daily life.